ShobhitChandra/CodeBuster_CodeSnippet/README.md

 ## Contributions

 - **PRANSHU:**
-   - Making Code snippets , making SaveToFile(), LoadFromFile, LoadInvertedIndex and SaveInvertedIndex functions and devoloping GUI based application .
+   - Making Code snippets , making SaveToFile() and  LoadFromFile, LoadInvertedIndex and SaveInvertedIndex functions.

 - **KARTHIK RAMAN**
    - Making Code snippets , making UpdateSnippet, UpdateInvertedIndex and SearchSnippetsByContent functions, part of coding of the project as well making Read.me file.

 - **SHOBHIT**
-   - Making Code snippets , making RetrieveSnippet and SearchSnippetsByTag functions and devoloping GUI based application .
+   - Making Code snippets , making RetrieveSnippet and SearchSnippetsByTag functions and used NLP for SearchSnippetsByTag.

 - **DHANUSH:**
-   - Making Code snippets , making AddSnippet, DeleteSnippet and RemoveFromInvertedIndex functions, devoloping GUI based application .
+   - Making Code snippets , making AddSnippet, DeleteSnippet and RemoveFromInvertedIndex functions.